prathameshkhade/SysAdmin/README.md

 ## 🛠️ Contribution Guidelines

-Follow this [contibution guideline](CONTRIBUTION.md) to contribute in this project.
+Follow this [Contribution Guideline](CONTRIBUTION.md) to contribute in this project.

 ## 🔧 Future Roadmap